gempa dissemination server

 The Web interface ships with an user management which allows assignment of fine-grained privileges to users or groups of users.
 For instance the dissemination task can be strictly separated from the configuration part.
 Modifications to the configuration are tracked per user to be able to track certain changes.

-Web-based configuration of dissemination queues, services and subscribers.
+Web-based configuration of dissemination queue, services and subscribers.

 The central configuration unit is a queue having a set of criteria (filters) and associated subscriptions.
 If any of a queue’s criteria matches the received earthquake information then processing of the configured subscriptions is triggered.
 In addition a queue can be configured to require a manual review before starting the dissemination chain.